Lam Phương: Life and work as song composer

 While in Vietnam, musician Lam Phuong has a huge asset in the bank.
 However, on the morning of April 30, 1975, he and his family boarded the Truong Xuan ship for refugees but could not carry any assets as well as many others, leaving with empty hands.
 When on the deck he wrote the article Destiny ship with the song "When you see the road is far away, now the way back to the country is a thousand times farther away".
 When he came to the United States, he wrote the Lost version with the song "Da dark" after leaving the hometown to be darker, leaving his homeland when he changed his life ".

 Lam Phuong musician after coming to the US, in difficult circumstances when having to make money with heavy manual work, unfortunately the broken family happiness.
-He was extremely distressed and wrote a series of songs that the title only had 1 word like Crazy, Drunk, Sad ...
-In which the most famous is probably the Song with the song "You mistakenly took me here".
+He was extremely distressed and wrote a series of songs that the title only had 1 word like "Điên" (Crazy),"Lầm" (Mistake) and "Say" (Drunk).

 Once again, he left his hand to Paris, but as he said that people went to political asylum and I refuge in love.
-Here he met a woman named Huong and wrote a series of extremely cheerful songs like Baby love, Bai tango for me.
-Typically, the article Fall in love with the song "The road to Paris has a lot of pink buds", pink here comes from the woman named Huong.
-However, this situation did not go anywhere, so he eventually wrote Tinh still uneasy.
+Here he met a woman named Huong and wrote a series of extremely cheerful songs like "Bé yêu" (My Little Darling) and "Bài tango cho em" (Tango for You).
+A prime example is "Mùa thu yêu đương" (Autumn Love) with the lyric "The road to Paris has a lot of pink buds", pink here comes from the woman named Huong.
+However, this situation did not go anywhere, so he eventually wrote "Tình vẫn chưa yên" (Love Is Still Uneasy).
 At the same time, he began to collaborate and help the center of Thuy Nga until now.

-Lam Phuong died on December 22, 2020 following a battle of heart failure and a stroke in Fountain Valley, California.
+Lam Phuong died on December 22, 2020, following a battle of heart failure and a stroke in Fountain Valley, California.